Legally reviewed by:

 No matter who you want to take to court over a dog bite injury, you have a limited amount of time in which you may file your complaint.
 According to California Code of Civil Procedure Section 335.1, victims of dog bite injuries and other personal injuries have two years to file their cases.
 Trying to file a dog bite case outside of this deadline may see your right to compensation waived.

 There is a chance, however, that limited liability may impact your right to hold a liable kennel responsible for your dog bite losses.
-If you are struggling to bring the appropriate party to civil court, ask a personal injury attorney to weigh in on your circumstances.
+If you are struggling to bring the appropriate party to civil court, you may need to file a personal injury lawsuit against the owner’s insurance company if coverage is inadequate or not available.
+Ask a personal injury attorney to weigh in on your circumstances.
 Professional representation may make it easier for you to pursue the compensation you need to recover.

 Hold the Right Party Accountable for Your Dog Bite Accident